 - Gorilla -Chimpanzee Trekking: Gorilla – Chimpanzee Trekking Permits are included in your Safari.
-Additionally, we provide porter services, a walking stick for support, and bottled water.
+We also provide porter services, a walking stick for support, and bottled water.
 Read our Practical Gorilla Trekking Advice:

 - Spanish, French, Italian, German, Russian, Mandarin, Arabic Speaking Driver-Guides: At an extra cost.

 - Your Dietary Needs can be met: Notify us if you are a vegan, vegetarian, or need a gluten-free diet.
-Halala dietary requirements can be met in most instances.
-Strictly kosher nutritional requirements cannot be met on safari. a.
+Halala dietary requirements can be completed in most instances.
+Strictly kosher nutritional requirements cannot be satisfied on safari. a.